Iran's policies attacked by U.N. head, Egyptian leader

 "In the history of the Islamic Republic, nobody has challenged the supreme leader's (Ayatollah Ali Khamenei's) position on Israel in front of him, and in such a manner.
 This is likely to have long-term reverberations and consequences inside Iran's halls of power."

-In his speech, Khamenei criticised the U.N.
+In his speech, Khamenei criticized the U.N.
 Security Council as a tool used by the United States "to impose its bullying manner on the world".

 "They (Americans) talk of human rights when what they mean is Western interests.
 They talk of democracy when what they have is military intervention in other countries," he declared.